OpenBazaar/official_site/_posts/blog/2018-08-10/2018-08-10-The-Beginners-Guide-to-Buying-Goods-and-Services-on-OpenBazaar.markdown

 You will be asked a few questions such as your language, country, and preferred currency, including preferred cryptocurrency which will be the type of wallet your OpenBazaar node has.
 Right now this includes Bitcoin, Bitcoin Cash or Zcash (beta).

 You also have the opportunity to upload an avatar for your profile.
-Click on Select Avatar to choose a file from your computer.
+Click on **Select Avatar** to choose a file from your computer.
 Recommendations here are to choose a nice, uncomplicated avatar that scales well into a circle frame as it will appear around the application.
 Avatars should be a square at least 280px by 280px or larger for best visual appearance.

 Then there is a disclaimer about using the OpenBazaar software, which you should read before continuing because OpenBazaar is an unique and new kind of marketplace.

-Finally, you will see a screen asking you to opt into totally optional analytics collection.
-This is your choice and even if you change your mind you can always opt in or out again at any time in your Settings.
+Finally, you will see a screen asking you to opt into **optional analytics collection**.
+This is your choice and even if you change your mind you can always opt in or out again at any time in your **Settings**.

-After finishing onboarding, you’ll now see your own OpenBazaar Store page.
-Each user has their own profile and store on the OpenBazaar network by default though if you are just joining as a buyer you don’t need to add listings or build out the store component.
-Click on Home in the menu near the top to see your regular profile page and make changes as you’d like.
+After finishing onboarding, you’ll now see your own **OpenBazaar Store page**.
+Each user has their own profile and store on the OpenBazaar network by default but if you are just joining as a buyer you don’t need Click on **Home** in the menu near the top to see your regular profile page and make changes as you’d like.

-## Step #3 – Search & Buy
+## Step 3 – Search & Buy

-To browse items, click the OpenBazaar tent icon to the right of the address bar at the top of your client window to Discover.
+To browse items, click the **OpenBazaar tent icon** to the right of the address bar at the top of your client window to **Discover**.

-You will see the Discover bar at the top which shows the integrated search engines you can use to browse items.
-It defaults to OB1, which is underlined.
+You will see the **Discover** bar at the top which shows the integrated search engines you can use to browse items.
+It defaults to [OB1](https://ob1.io), which is underlined.
 OB1 is the company leading the development of OpenBazaar and we have built our own search engine to help users navigate the network.
 We will be walking through this search engine only in this overview.
 Other search engines built by third parties may also be integrated & some may be available here.
-At this time Blockbooth is also available.

-Anyone can build a search engine for browsing OpenBazaar though to be integrated by default they need to agree to certain terms [LINK] and agree to keep up with managing their application.
-Other search engines may be available to find on the web and add at a user’s own discretion though we do not index or catalog these.

-Below that is the search bar where you can search for keywords and terms you may want to see like tshirt or art.
+Below that is the search bar where you can search for **keywords** and **terms** you may want to see like **shirt** or **art**.
 This search pulls from the keyword tags that sellers add to their listings and not the titles, descriptions or store names at this time.
 For best results sellers are encouraged to add all the relevant tags they can think of to help buyers find their items.

 You can also choose from the Suggestions just below the search bar to browse.